 - Orthostatic/postural hypotension (head rush) just after injection, but goes away in a few minutes

 You can buy TB-500 peptide for research by visiting Core Peptides.
+It is available strictly for laboratory and research purposes and is not approved for use in humans.

 - Kim J, Wang S, Hyun J, et al. Hepatic Stellate Cells Express Thymosin Beta 4 in Chronically Damaged Liver.
 PloS one journal, 2015.